MicrosoftDocs/winapps-winrt-api/microsoft.windows.system.power/userpresencestatus.md

 ## -description

-Defines values that represent the user status associated with the application's session.
+Defines values that represent the user status associated with the app's session.

 ## -enum-fields